kyle0r/recursive-downloader/README.md

 # Please use politely and responsibly
 **⚠ This utility could result in significant bandwidth costs to you and/or a third party if misused ⚠**
 Left unattended with a sub-optimal config, `recursive-downloader` could traverse large portions of the public Internet (at least until local memory resources are exhausted) - such is the nature of HTML href recursion.
 Please use the utility politely and responsibly [[policy](https://en.wikipedia.org/wiki/Web_crawler#Politeness_policy)], and consider the local and remote bandwidth costs, and the impact of the number of HTTP requests made per second.

+💡 In order to run, the utility requires at least one regex pattern to be present in the `domainWhitelist` configuration.
+This provides control over cross-domain domain crawling. **In order to keep the cross-domain recursion to a minimum, *strategic use* of the `domainWhitelist` feature is strongly recommended.**

 ---
 This file was edited with [stackedit.io](https://stackedit.io) ❤